-The Erbil Citadel is a fortified settlement on top of a 20-30 meter high 'tell'.
+The Erbil Citadel comprises an Ottoman settlement built on top of a high, multi-layered 'tell'.

 Erbil Citadel is the first WHS within Iraqi Kurdistan, a region that may become an independent state within the foreseeable future.
-The site is labelled as the “the oldest continuously inhabited settlement in the world”.
-By this it rivals better known places such as Byblos, Damascus and Jericho.
+The site is labelled as “the oldest continuously inhabited settlement in the world”.
+By this, it rivals better-known places such as Byblos, Damascus and Jericho.
 Claims like this are impossible to verify, but Erbil’s origins are certainly ancient.
 A better differentiator is the fact that it’s a town citadel (inhabited by people) and not a military structure.

 The Citadel lies right in the city center of the Iraqi Kurdistan capital of Erbil, which can be reached by numerous international airlines (mainly from Europe and the Middle East).

 The site has 13 connections

 WHS on Other Lists

 44 Community Members have visited.